theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 ## What happens if I cannot prove my citizenship

 At this point, answer to the question is unknown.
-All we can do is look at Assam and see what is happening.
+All we can do is look at Assam, see what is happening and speculate.
 The government has made no official statement on what the criteria for <span class='small-caps'>NRC</span> are, or what the process is.
 We would need to wait.

 ## Are people coming from Bangladesh